mtbinds/students_evaluation/apps/wordpress/htdocs/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.9.9 =
+* Implemented Elementor Widget/Section restriction.
+* Security improvements
+* When submitting our forms we scroll to the top of the form now and not the top of the page

 = 2.9.8 =
 * Removed a create_function call for compatibility with php 7.2
 * Changed some in-plugin notifications